BasicOS

 (gdb) print myRand

-Let us now go one step ahead, and let us check again to the value of both variables:
+Go one step ahead and check again the value of the 2 variables:

 (gdb) step